mctools/mcpl/format_statsum.md

 {'my_custom_source_stat': 3.2345e6}
 ```

 In addition to file merging, official MCPL software has been updated to deal conservately with files being *split* (as opposed to *filtered*).
-So for instance, selecting ranges of particles using `mcpltool --extract` with `-l` or -`s` flags would cause the value of statistics to be converted to -1 (meaning *Not Available*), whereas selecting particles by type using the `-p` flag would not.
+So for instance, selecting ranges of particles using `mcpltool --extract` with `-l` or -`s` flags will cause the value of statistics to be converted to -1 (meaning *Not Available*), since the generic MCPL code can not possibly know with certainty how to calculate the new values.
+On the other hand, extracting particles by type using the `-p` flag will simply cause the output to retain the original `stat:sum` value.

 It is expected that most user code dealing with MCPL files will not have to be updated to deal with these new statistics entries, but anyone using custom code to deal with raw MCPL data directly, should check that any code which either splits or merges data is doing the right thing.
 Refer to the Guidelines for custom code at the end of this page for more information.
 In fact, anyone intending to create or edit MCPL data with or without using the APIs in the MCPL software distributions, are highly encouraged to familiarise themselves with the full details of the convention described in this page, especially if such data might contain `stat:sum` values.